First Arkansas Oil Wells

 “Twenty-two trains a day were soon running in and out of El Dorado,” noted the Arkansas Gazette.
 An excited state legislature announced plans for a special railway excursion for lawmakers to visit the oil well in Union County.

 Meanwhile, Haroldson Lafayette “H.L.”
 Hunt arrived from Texas with $50.
-He joined the crowd of lease traders and speculators at the Garrett Hotel – where fortunes were being made and lost.
+He joined the crowd of lease traders and speculators at the Garrett Hotel, where fortunes were being made — and lost.
+Hunt launched his start as an independent oil and natural gas producer during the El Dorado drilling boom.

-H.L.
-Hunt borrowed the $50 and got his start as an independent oil and natural gas producer in El Dorado.
-People said it was his expertise at the poker table that earned him enough to afford a one-half acre parcel lease.
-He drilled his Hunt-Pickering No. 1 well, which at first produced some oil, but ultimately proved unprofitable.
+Some locals said it was his expertise at the poker table that earned him enough to afford a one-half acre parcel lease where his Hunt-Pickering No. 1 well produced some oil, but ultimately proved unprofitable.

 Giant Oilfield at El Dorado